BobKerns/rollup-plugin-debug/README.md

   * Descriptions of plugins and options.
   * A buildable, testable environment out-of-the-box
   * Clear path to adding additional features
+* Updates and optional features can be flexibliy merged in via git merges.
+  * Regular update scripts break when you make customizations.
+  * Git merges, at worst, give merge conflicts.
+  * Merge conflicts lay out what change was being attempted and why there was a conflict.
+  * Because you have the context for why your change conflicts, it's easier to resolve.
+  * The usual fallback for script-based template configuration is to manually figure out and make the changes.

 # Content